six2dez/OneListForAll/README.md

 ## Sources

-This is a wordlist for fuzzing purposes made from the best wordlists currently available, lowercased and deduplicated later with [duplicut](https://github.com/nil0x42/duplicut).
+This is a wordlist for fuzzing purposes made from the best wordlists currently available, lowercased and deduplicated later with [duplicut](https://github.com/nil0x42/duplicut), added cleaner from [BonJarber](https://github.com/BonJarber/SecUtils/tree/master/clean_wordlist).
 The lists used have been some selected within these repositories:

 - [fuzzdb](https://github.com/fuzzdb-project/fuzzdb)
 - [SecLists](https://github.com/danielmiessler/SecLists)